-- 175 jobs at a single location; - 100 jobs where average compensation is 1.5 times county or state average, whichever is lower; - 50 jobs where average compensation is 2 times county or state average, whichever is lower; or - 25 jobs at a single location where average cash compensation for jobs is 2.5 times county or state average, whichever is lower
+- 175 jobs; - 100 jobs where average compensation is 1.5 times county or state average, whichever is lower; - 50 jobs where average compensation is 2 times county or state average, whichever is lower; or - 25 jobs with an average cash compensation for jobs is 2.5 times county or state average, whichever is lower - 150 jobs in a building that has been vacant for at least 12 months

-To qualify for the Corporate Headquarters Tax Credit, a firm must hire 40 employees, and a personal property exemption for firms that create 75 headquarters jobs paying double the state per capita income.
+To qualify for the Corporate Headquarters Tax Credit, a firm must hire 40 employees and offer an additional credit for firms that create 75 headquarters jobs paying double the state per capita income.

-Investment credit: Manufacturers locating or expanding in South Carolina may take a one-time credit when production equipment is purchased
+Investment credit: Manufacturers locating or expanding in South Carolina may take a one-time credit of up to 2.5% when production equipment is purchased

-Sales/use tax refund on qualified investment: Construction materials and technology intensive materials may qualify for exemptions in specified industries if \$300 million is invested and at least 100 new jobs are created.
+Sales/use tax refund on qualified investment: Construction materials will be exempt from sales tax if invest at least \$100 million.
+Technology intensive materials may qualify for exemptions in specified industries if \$300 million is invested and at least 100 new jobs are created.
 Data centers may earn a sales tax exemption if \$50 million is invested and 25 new jobs are created